-If you have a passion outside medicine that you want to follow don’t allow the day job to get in the way.
-Contact people, email etc you’ll be surprised how many people love talking to doctors who have enthusiasm outside their vocation.
+If you have a passion outside medicine that you want to follow, don’t allow the day job to get in the way.
+Contact people and you’ll be surprised how many people love talking to doctors who have enthusiasm outside their vocation.

 For more on Functional Medicine, check out our review of the Applying Functional Medicine in Clinical Practice course, and our members-only webinar on How Nutritional & Lifestyle Medicine can transform you and your practice.